h1demasa/gem5-website/_pages/governance.md

 ---
-layout: toc
+layout: page
 title: Governance
 parent: about
 permalink: /governance/
 ---
-* TOC
-{:toc}

-# Overview
----
 gem5 is a meritocratic, consensus-based community project.
-Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision-making process.
-Historically, gem5 development has been carried out both in industry and in academia.
-This document describes how that participation takes place and how to set about earning merit within the project community.
+Anyone interested in the project is welcome to join the community, contribute to its design, and participate in the decision-making process.
+Historically, gem5 has been developed within both industry and academia.

-The document is broken into a number of sections.
-Philosophy describes the ideas behind the gem5 community.
-The GitHub issues section points users towards our GitHub issue tracker for gem5's development.
-Users and Responsibilities describes the classes of users that use gem5, the types of gem5 contributors, and their responsibilities.
-Support describes how the community supports users and the Contribution process describes how to contribute.
-Finally, the Decision Process describes how decisions are made and then we conclude.

-# Philosophy
+This document outlines how community participation takes place and how individuals can earn merit within the project.

+The document is organized into several sections.
+[Philosophy](#philosophy) outlines the core principles of the gem5 community.
+[GitHub Issues](#gem5-github-issue-tracker) directs users to our GitHub issue tracker for gem5 development.
+[Roles and Responsibilities](#roles-and-responsibilities) defines the different classes of gem5 users, types of contributors, and their responsibilities.
+[Support](#support) explains how the community assists users, while [Contribution Process](#contribution-process) details how to make contributions.
+Finally, [Decision Making Process](#decision-making-process) describes how decisions are made.

 ---
+## Philosophy

 The goal of gem5 is to provide a tool to further the state of the art in computer architecture. gem5 can be used for (but is not limited to) computer-architecture research, advanced development, system-level performance analysis and design-space exploration, hardware-software co-design, and low-level software performance analysis.
 Another goal of gem5 is to be a common framework for computer architecture.
 A common framework in the academic community makes it easier for other researchers to share workloads as well as models and to compare and contrast with other architectural techniques.

 The gem5 community strives to balance the needs of its three user types (academic researchers, industry researchers, and students, detailed below).
 For instance, gem5 strives to balance adding new features (important to researchers) and a stable code base (important for students).
 Specific user needs important to the community are enumerated below: